How to Harvest Worm Castings

 The name itself should already give you an idea of how it works.
 The main idea is to let the worms get out of the bin by themselves.
 They will naturally follow their food source.
 So, all that you have to do is to avoid adding more food scraps when you are ready for harvest.
 This will encourage worm relocations, and they will leave castings that will be easier for you to harvest.
 This way, you will not need to separate the worms from the vermicast.

-In a tray, move all the organic food scraps on the other end.
+In a tray, move all the organic food scraps to the other end.
 If you are adding more scraps, put them on one end.
 This will encourage the worm to move on that side.
 Meanwhile, if you have multiple trays, there must be a way for the worms to move horizontally or vertically depending on where the food is.
 When they move, you can easily harvest the castings without separating them from the worm.
 This will make your life a lot easier.

 Light Method